 NCRB also assists various States in capacity building in the area of Finger Prints, CCTNS, Network security and Digital Forensics through its training centers in Delhi and Kolkata.
-NCRB has conducted more than 750 training programmes and trained approximately 16000 officers till date including 30314 Indian police officers (including 15925 in CCIS), 1519 foreign law enforcement officers at NCRB head quarter and 30028 officers at 4 Regional Police Computer Training Centres (RPCTC) at Hyderabad, Gandhi Nagar, Lucknow and Kolkata.
+NCRB has conducted more than 2189 training programmes and trained approximately 61861 officers till date including 30314 Indian police officers (including 15925 in CCIS), 1519 foreign law enforcement officers at NCRB head quarter and 30028 officers at 4 Regional Police Computer Training Centres (RPCTC) at Hyderabad, Gandhi Nagar, Lucknow and Kolkata.
 In addition, more than 5 lakhs police personnel were trained in CCTNS role based training, with the help of system integrators.

 The Bureau looks forward to fostering of partnership with universities, researchers, NGOs and public.